01 of 12

 Today's style of long, continuous counters atop base cabinets really only took hold in middle-class residential kitchens after WWII.
 All of that amounts to one thing: Four-inch tiles on the countertop make a kitchen look retro.
 You may not like the functionality (like all those seams), but you will appreciate the vintage look.Continue to 2 of 12 below.

 Why stick with boring when you can be bold and vibrant?
 Two-inch square tiles in orange, red, white, black, and yellow enliven the normally dark, shadowy area behind the kitchen sink.

 Thinset, grout, and mortar are the usual method of adhering backsplash tiles to walls.
 But you can also stick them to the wall with adhesive tile mats, going under brand names such as MusselBound, SimpleMat, and Bondera.Continue to 3 of 12 below.

 Glossy, Blue Spanish-Style Tile on Kitchen Counter

-If you plan on using ceramic or porcelain tile on kitchen counters instead of more efficient materials such as solid surface or engineered stone, you'd better do it right.
-South Cypress' hand-painted Spanish-style Azul (Spanish for "blue") Solistone is, as this article promises, "jaw-droppingly" gorgeous.
+If you plan on using ceramic or porcelain tile on kitchen counters instead of monolithic materials like solid surface or engineered stone, you'd better do it right.
+South Cypress' hand-painted Spanish-style Azul (Spanish for "blue") Solistone is jaw-droppingly gorgeous.

 But you do pay the price for gorgeous.
 Solistone is just under $13/sq. ft.
 For a small kitchen, this translates to about $300 to $400.
-But when you consider how much cheaper this is than the "better" materials listed above--and the fact that you can DIY it--it starts to look pretty good indeed.Continue to 4 of 12 below.
+But when you consider how much cheaper this is than the solid surface or quartz--and the fact that you can DIY it--it starts to look pretty good indeed.Continue to 4 of 12 below.

 04 of 12